autometrics-dev/autometrics-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/autometrics.svg)](https://crates.io/crates/autometrics)
 [![Discord Shield](https://discordapp.com/api/guilds/950489382626951178/widget.png?style=shield)](https://discord.gg/kHtwcH8As9)

-Metrics are powerful and relatively inexpensive, but they are still hard to use.
+Metrics are a powerful and relatively inexpensive tool for understanding your system in production.
+However, they are still hard to use.
 Developers need to:
-- Think about what metrics to track and which metric type to use (counter, gauge... 😕)
+- Think about what metrics to track and which metric type to use (counter, histogram... 😕)
 - Figure out how to write PromQL or another query language to get some data 😖
 - Verify that the data returned actually answers the right question 😫

-Autometrics makes it easy to add metrics to any function in your codebase.
+**Autometrics makes it easy to add metrics to any function in your codebase.**
 Then, it automatically generates common Prometheus for each function to help you easily understand the data.
 Explore your production metrics directly from your editor/IDE.